RandomStudio/tether/README.md

 ## What defines a Tether system

-To be part of a Tether system, the following conventions are applied:
+To make a Tether system, the following conventions are applied:

 1. A single MQTT broker with a known IP address or hostname that is reachable by all Tether agents
 2. A standardised, 3 part topic route convention (`agent-role/grouping-or-id/plug-name`)